lpezet/simba-jdbc-driver-ssl-problem/README.md

         ...
 54 more
 ```

+# Comparison

+A separate test was added in [SSLTest.java](SSLTest.java) to compare URL connection and JDBC driver connection.
+Called *check1* it's run before the code replicating the PKIX issue.

 # Logs

 To get more logs, uncomment and edit as needed the following line in [entry.sh](./mount/entry.sh):